LoyolaChicagoBooks/introcs-csharp/rst/types-and-conversions.rst

 between numeric codes and characters given by the *Unicode* standard.
 Unicode allows special symbol characters and alphabets of many languages.
 We will stick to the standard American keyboard for these characters.

+Besides different alphabets, Unicode also has characters for all sorts of
+symbols: emoticons, chess pieces, advanced math....
+See http://www.unicode.org/charts.
+All the symbols can be represented as escape codes in C#, starting with ``\u`` followed by 4 hexadecimal digits.
+For example ``\u262F`` produces a yin-yang symbol.

 We mention the ``char`` type being numeric mostly because of errors that you can make that would otherwise be hard to figure out.
 This code does